 Theosophy proposes a radically novel understanding of religion, which eschews on a system of belief in favor of looking for truths in all the different creeds available.
 In many regards, the kind of feminism in which Maria was involved was a sort of religious feminism.
 During the first development of feminism, the Theosophy Society participated heavily, but not under their own name, under the banner of Freemasonry.
 It is clear that the philosophical foundation of the Montessori Method, and therefore Catechesis of the Good Shepherd, lies in Eastern syncretic thought, radical feminism, and anti-Catholic Freemasonry.

-Various Montesorri publications, such as "The Child: The Eternal Messiah", show the ideology of theosophy permeating the Montessori Method which is at the heart of Catechesis of the Good Shepherd.
+Various Montessori publications, such as "The Child: The Eternal Messiah", show the ideology of theosophy permeating the Montessori Method which is at the heart of Catechesis of the Good Shepherd.
 Theosophy, therefore, affects the entire teaching method of Catechesis of the Good Shepherd Program.
-The authors of Catechesis of the Good Shepherd, disciples of Montessori, produced a system that combines many different faiths and presents them all as equally valid.
-They held to the theosophical concept that no religion is perfect, and all religions contain bits of truth.
+The authors of Catechesis of the Good Shepherd, disciples of Montessori, produced a system that teaches different faiths and presents them all as equally valid.
+Apparently, they held to the theosophical concept that no religion is perfect, and all religions contain bits of truth.

 Ecumenism is not just a branch of catechesis; rather, the spirit of ecumenism does permeate the whole of catechesis. (p.
 123 Religious Potential of the Child, 6-12 years)

 History of Education Society Bulletin (1985) vol 36 pp53-54